gregv12/fluxtion-server/docs/guide/file-and-memory-feeds-example.md

 - FileMessageSink extends AbstractMessageSink and provides accept(value) for publishing.
 - The sink is injected automatically by the server when registered as a service.

-## 2) Configure sources, processor, and sink via AppConfig
+## 2) Configure sources, processor, and sink via MongooseServerConfig

 Use the builder APIs for EventFeedConfig, EventProcessorGroupConfig, and register the sink as a service.